 If you choose a door style with a window, you have the option to place the window on the handle side or on the pivot side.

-You may choose between two different finishes for the threshold cover plate: "Gray Aluminum" or "Black Anodized Aluminum".
+You may choose between two different finishes for the aluminum threshold cover plate: black or grey.

 You can choose from two standard threshold configurations, depending upon your project specifications: type 1 or type 2.